ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >**Note**
 >
 >Enhanced Container Isolation is available to Docker Business customers only.

 Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.
 It is available with [Docker Desktop 4.13.0 or later](../../release-notes.md).

 These techniques include:
 - Running all containers unprivileged through the Linux user-namespace.
-- Restricting containers from modifying Docker Desktop VM settings.
+- Restricting containers from modifying Docker Desktop Virtual Machine (VM) settings.
 - Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and `/sys` inside the container for further isolation.
 - Preventing console access to the Docker Desktop VM.

 This is done automatically and with minimal functional or performance impact.

 Enhanced Container Isolation helps ensure strong container isolation and also locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Settings Management](../settings-management/index.md).

 >**Note**
 >